Everything we create demands a new perspective.

 Mission of the Imaging Research Center

-As part of a public university, the Imaging Research Center (IRC) brings together the arts, humanities, sciences, and engineering to address complex intellectual and real-world challenges.
+As part of a public university, the Imaging Research Center (IRC) brings together the arts, humanities, social sciences, data-science, biology and engineering to address complex intellectual and real-world challenges.
 We advance creative research through innovative media, emerging technologies, and interdisciplinary collaboration.
 By bringing together diverse minds among UMBC faculty, fellows, and students, we prototype original solutions that are provocative, creative, and serve the public good.

 History